 - Colour-Coded for Your Convenience: Red and gold, according to the Florentine Kindred dress code.
 To the Mexican Kindred, green.

-- Glamour: Majesty, their signature Discipline, focus on boosting their charisma and allowing them to seduce anyone.
+- Glamour: Majesty, their signature Discipline, focuses on boosting their charisma and allowing them to seduce anyone.
 It may lead to...

 - The Grotesque: The Carnival, descended from a circus freak, have all the hungers of the Daeva... and every last one of them looks like something off a sideshow banner.
 They can actually have the Nosferatu clan curse, their deformities are that freaky.